vndee/redis-data-structures/docs/type_preservation.md

 1. **Type Detection**
    - Checks if the value is a Pydantic model
-   - Checks if the value is a CustomRedisDataType
+   - Checks if the value is a SerializableType
    - Falls back to built-in type handlers

 2. **Data Transformation**